Drew Tewksbury is a Los Angeles-based cultural journalist, editor, photographer, and multimedia producer.

 For Artbound Presents: Studio A, a music performance show on KCET TV, he assists in production of online editorial content and booking musical acts.

 As a journalist, Tewksbury has written and reported feature articles or radio pieces for: National Public Radio (NPR), Forbes, Los Angeles Times, Los Angeles Magazine, L.A Weekly, KPCC Southern California Public Radio, NME (U.K), Billboard Magazine, Hollywood Reporter, Flaunt Magazine, SWINDLE Magazine, URB Magazine, Filter Magazine, Intersections (International), Style In Progress (Austria), People Magazine, US Weekly.

 From 2010-2013, Tewksbury wrote and voiced bi-monthly on-air music review segments, "New Music Tuesday," aired on KPCC Southern California Public Radio's Take Two Show (formerly the Madeleine Brand Show).
 He was a producer for National Public Radio’s News and Notes.

-Drew also has taught Entertainment Journalism at the University of Southern California's Annenberg School for Communication and Journalism and at Loyola Marymount University.
+As an educator, Tewksbury teaches Entertainment Journalism at University of Southern California's Annenberg School for Communication and Journalism.
+He has taught Cultural Journalism at Loyola Marymount University.

 LOCATION: Los Angeles